-An exploration of the ethics around CRISPR’s gene-snipping technology yields new insights on how to harness biotechnology that’s powerful enough to alter humanity.
+An exploration of the ethics around CRISPR’s gene-snipping technology yields new insights on how to harness a biotechnology that’s powerful enough to alter humanity.

 In the world of biology — and coming soon to the wider world — enthusiasm and optimism continue to spread about CRISPR, a technology that allows precise editing of DNA.